Site icon The ANSI Blog

 Collaborative technology (i.e., robot arm) adhering to ANSI/A3 R15.06 2025. which is harmonized with ISO 10218 1:2025 and ISO 10218 2:2025, robot safety guidelines.

-ANSI/A3 R15.06-2025 will consists of three parts.
-The new R15.06 Parts 1 and 2 feature extensive updates that focus on making functional safety requirements more explicit rather than implied.
+ANSI/A3 R15.06-2025 (Parts 1+2) / ANSI/A3 R15.06-3-2025 (Part 3) consists of three parts.
+These new R15.06 Parts 1 and 2 feature extensive updates that focus on making functional safety requirements more explicit rather than implied.
 This shift enhances clarity and usability, making compliance more straightforward for manufacturers and integrators alike.
-Parts 1 and 2 are available immediately, and Part 3 is coming soon and will address the user.
+Part 3 addresses the user.

 Part 1: Safety Requirements for Industrial Robots